-Crucially, the man didn’t have any known hearing loss prior to getting SSHL, which has led medical professionals to suspect that the virus caused this issue.
+Crucially, the man didn’t have any known hearing loss before getting SSHL, which has led medical professionals to suspect that the virus caused this issue.

 Other possible instances of SSHL have hit the headlines recently.
-In early October, CNN reported the case of a woman who had a similar experience earlier in the year.
+For example, in early October, CNN reported the case of a woman who had a similar experience earlier in the year.

 Classically, someone with SSHL will wake up in the morning and notice that their hearing has severely deteriorated.
 But on occasion, they might only recognize this rapid change during the course of their daily activities.

-There are normally some key symptoms that arise prior to SSHL.
+There are normally some key symptoms that arise before SSHL.
 These include your hearing becoming muffled and witnessing a ringing sound in one ear.

 Around half of those with SSHL will recover some or all of their hearing.
 But often, the effectiveness of the treatment depends on how fast they get expert assistance.

 I recognize that no one wants to hear more bad news.
 But the wide range of issues that COVID-19 can produce concerns to us as professionals.

 Besides the main symptoms, SSHL can lead to stress, anxiety, and long-term health complications, which can be mitigated with treatments and therapies.